 WWTC is dedicated to helping every student succeed.
 Well-equipped classrooms and computer labs enhance the student's learning capabilities.
-Our district serves portions of four counties: Okmulgee, Okfuskee, Hughes, and McIntosh, which include ten partner schools.
+Our district serves portions of four counties: Okmulgee, Okfuskee, Hughes, and McIntosh, which include nine partner schools.

 WWTC offers 42 career majors under 6 different career clusters.
 High schools students who attend the technology center can take advantage of our math and science classes.

 WWTC is a proud member of Oklahoma's distinguished CareerTech system.
 We are recognized by the Oklahoma Association of Technology Centers as a 22-time winner of the prestigious Gold Star School Designation, and is one of only 5 schools in the nation to receive the first Gold Improvement Award from the Technology Centers That Work (TCTW) initiative.